-Welcome to Carl Heilman's Guide To Leaf Peeping In The ADKs!
+Welcome to Carl Heilman II's Guide to Leaf Peeping in the ADKs!

-The Adirondack parks are a top destination during the fall.
-The foliage makes the Adirondacks a prime destination for visitors and locals alike with beautiful, irreplaceable views from the area's mountains and lakes.
+During the fall, the colorful foliage makes the Adirondacks a prime destination for visitors and locals alike.
+You'll find beautiful, irreplaceable views from the area's mountains and lakes.

-In this guide you will not only see Carl Heilman's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.
+In this guide you will not only see Carl Heilman II's beautiful photographs, but he will share with you where the photo was taken, giving you different destinations to get the best views.

-Carl gives his tips on when the best time is to discover fall foliage, and where around the Adirondack Park:
+Carl gives his tips on when the best time is to discover fall foliage, and where you should go in the Adirondack Park:

 "Fall colors are pretty much an elevation thing.
 Highest go first followed by the valleys and foothills.
 Typically colors start in the central High Peaks (Adk Loj area - 2000 to 3000 feet) around the last week of Sept. and work out from there with nice overlap in a good season.
 Colors in Lake Placid / Keene Valley and other areas ( 1500 - 2000 feet) will generally be around first week of October.
 Lower elevations toward the next week with latest being in the Champlain Valley / Lake George area near the third week of Oct. or later - (100 to 1000 feet)"